adedomin/CSC340/term_paper/term.md

 #    pandoc-citeproc

 title: Node.js and Javascript
-author: Anthony DeDominic \<<dedominica@my.easternct.edu>\>
+#author: Anthony DeDominic
-institute: Eastern Connecticut State University
-date: \today{}
+#date: \today{}
 abstract: |
-	Javascript is one of the only ways to give users a dynamic experience on the web.
+	*Javascript is one of the only ways to give users a dynamic experience on the web.*
-	Though many seem to hate it, it's design allows for a efficient and unique way to handle I/O and request driven services.
+	*Though it was designed for the web, it's design allows for a efficient and unique way to handle I/O and request driven services.*
-	In order to bring these benefits to software outside of the web, Node.js was made.
+	*In order to bring these benefits to software outside of the web, Node.js was made.*
-	It is a framework for running javascript code in the backend.
+	*It is a framework for running javascript code in the backend.*
-	This paper will focus on the benefits of javascript, talk about asynchronous I/O and compare it to other scripting languages.
+	*This paper will focus on the benefits of javascript, for backend uses using Node.js, talk about asynchronous I/O and compare it to other scripting languages.*

-	For the latest revision of this paper, please see <https://github.com/adedomin/CSC340/tree/master/term_paper>

 papersize: letter
 geometry: margin=3cm